deep-security/smartcheck-helm/README.md

      ##
      ## Default value: {must be provided by the installer}
      secretSeed: YOUR-SECRET-HERE

+   # Change to batch/v1 if you want to deploy the Deep Security Smart Check in
+   # Kubernetes v1.25+
+   kubernetes:
+     cronjob:
+       apiVersion: batch/v1 # Default: batch/v1beta1
    ```

 2. Use `helm` to install Deep Security Smart Check with your site-specific settings: